gabrielmfern/intricate/README.md

 As you can see it is extremely easy creating these models, and blazingly fast as well.

-Although if you wish to do (just like in the actual XoR example) you could write this using the F32 version of numbers which is 30% faster overall and uses half the RAM but at the price of less precision.

 ## How to save and load models

-Intricate implements a few functions for each layer that saves and loads the necessary layer information to some file using the [savefile](https://github.com/avl/savefile) crate.

-But a layer can save and load the data anyway it sees fit, as long as it does what the trait Layer requires.
+For saving and loading models Intricate uses the [savefile](https://github.com/avl/savefile) crate which makes it very simple and fast to save models.

 ### Saving the model

-To load and save data, as an example, say for the XoR model we trained above,  we can just call the `save` function as such:
+To load and save data, as an example, say for the XoR model we trained above, we can just call the `save_file` function as such:

 ```rust
 xor_model.sync_gpu_data_with_cpu().unwrap(); // sends the weights and biases from the GPU to the CPU